sparkflows/sparkflows-docs/docs/installation/python-install-linux.rst

 Python is only needed if you need to use Python and the PySpark engine in Fire Insights.
 Python modules in Fire Insights use Python 3.6+.

-Check if Python is Installed
+Check if Python 3.6+ is Installed
 ----------------

   * python --version
   * python3 --version

-Install Python 3 (if not there)
+Install Python 3 (if not installed)
 ----------------

 Install EPEL repository if needed: